How do I go about reserving a puppy?

 over the phone.
 There are no exceptions made for this rule.

-We take photos at birth and at two weeks when eyes are opened.
+We take photos at birth and at 2-3 weeks when eyes are opened.
 These are group shots.
-At four weeks old, we have each of the puppies identified with a number tag and collar, and the photo set has 3 or 4 pictures per puppy, and folks can start making their picks at that point.
-First deposit, first pick, by desired sex.
+At four weeks old, we have each of the puppies identified with a number tag and collar, and the photo set has four pictures per puppy, and folks can start making their picks at that point.
+The pick order is determined by your position on the waiting list, as explained above.
 Another photo set is done at 6 weeks, so you can watch your pup develop.

 HERE is what a litter page looks like once the puppies have individual number tags.